 Student accomodation, for example university halls of residence can remain open with physical distancing and extra hygiene measures.

 When to stay home

-If you’re waiting for COVID-19 test results, and have been told you need to self-isolate, you legally must do so immediately.
+If you or your child are told to self-isolate, you legally must do so immediately.

-If an educational facility has a link to a confirmed or probable case of COVID-19, it will close for 72 hours to allow for cleaning and contact tracing.
+If an educational facility is connected to a confirmed or probable case of COVID-19, it will close for at least 72 hours to allow for cleaning and contact tracing.